-I was reading on the airplane coming back from Dallas on Wednesday, THE DIARY OF ANDREW BONAR, a great nineteenth century saint of God.
+I was reading on the airplane coming back from Dallas on Wednesday The Diary Of Andrew Bonar, a great 19th century saint of God.
 He wrote down the musings, the thoughts, the lessons the Lord taught him, the impressions he had each day.
-And I started', at the beginning of the book and I went all the way through the book and read each of his entries written on the Lord’s day, Sunday.
+And I started at the beginning of the book, and I went all the way through the book and read each of his entries written on the Lord’s Day, Sunday.
 Many of them revolved around the theme of worship.
 One of them that particularly struck me, he wrote on the 26th Lord’s Day of 1881.
 “During the whole day and every service I felt myself strengthened and upheld by the Lord’s presence in Spirit, more than usual.
-There were moments of great nearness.
-11 end quote.
+There were moments of great nearness.”

 And remember last time we looked at the concept of spirit.
-And we said that to worship God in spirit is to worship God from your inner being, it isn’t superficial, it isn’t external, it isn’t formal, it isn’t liturgical, it’s the heart.
-And that’s what the Psalmist meant in Psalm 103 when he said, “Bless the Lord, 0 my soul; and all that is within me, bless His holy name.”
+And we said that to worship God in spirit means to worship God from your inner being.
+It isn’t superficial, it isn’t external, it isn’t formal, it isn’t liturgical, it’s the heart.
+And that’s what the Psalmist meant in Psalm 103 when he said, “Bless the Lord, O my soul: and all that is within me, bless His holy name.”
 And what Paul meant in Romans 1:9 when he said, “I worship God in my spirit.”

-And we suggested to you that there are several necessary elements to worshipping God in spirit.
+And we suggested to you that there are several necessary elements to worshiping God in spirit.
 First, spiritual life.
 We have to be alive spiritually, alive to God.
 We have to be those who possess the Holy Spirit, which comes by salvation.
-And to begin with then to worship in Spirit we must have had a transformed inner person, and the indwelling of the Holy Spirit of God.
+And to begin with, then, to worship in Spirit, we must have had a transformed inner person and the indwelling of the Holy Spirit of God.

 Secondly, we must focus our thoughts on God.
 Worship comes out of the heart that is thinking on God.